 James tells me it was the seventh release that was the so-called “turning point.”
 They welcomed Ramadanman back to drop ‘Revenue,’ and invited Untold to remix the track, resulting in the devastatingly stripped-back B-side.
 I can tell this 12″, perhaps the remix in particular, is still a serious source of satisfaction for the pair.
 Three years on, it’s still being played regularly in clubs, included in mixes, compilations such as Gold Panda’s DJ-Kicks, and has been labelled a major influence by recent signing, Tessela.

 From that point on, 2nd Drop have put out techno, garage, and soul-infused electronica; building on the foundations of early dubstep, but gradually meandering away.
-Neither James or Mark see that as a conscious decision, more an organic progression that doesn’t negate the possibility of returning to its roots.
-They tell me that they would put out the 2007 Ramadanman record today.
-Stating that “it’s probably more relevant now anyway.”
+Neither see that as a conscious decision, more an organic progression that doesn’t negate the possibility of a return to its roots.
+They tell me that they would put out the 2007 Ramadanman record today, “it’s probably more relevant now anyway.”

 The conversation moves onto vinyl, artwork and digital piracy.
-Mark and James come to the conclusions that they don’t care if people want to rip 128kbps copies of their releases, and that they would never do a digital-only release.
+They agree they don’t care if people want to rip 128kbps copies of their releases, and that they would never do a digital-only release.
 The internet has changed the role of the record label.
 Gone are the days, they say, of selling tens of thousands of copies of a 12″, nowadays, trawling through Eastern European file-sharing websites asking for their tunes to be taken down is more of a reality.

 In recent years, 2nd Drop have never really released straight house music, intsead, they’ve skirted around the edges, always opting for something more rugged and inspired.
 Recent output demonstrates this precisely, coming from Pedestrian, Djrum, Tessela, South London Ordnance and Gerry Read – a far cry from the strains of dubstep the they were originally putting out.
 Their discography seems to have followed a familiar pattern; think Loefah, Pinch, or even Ramadanman himself, all turning their attention to slower tempos.
 I want to know why they think this has happened.
 James tells me, laughing, that “five years ago, [his] perception of what techno was.. was..
 Germans!”